What You’ll Learn 🧩

 Introduction to basic custom plugin development in C++

-Do you want to be able to extend Dewesoft on your own?
-With the help of C++ Plugin you can create your own plugins and integrate them into any Dewesoft.
-Since C++ Plugin uses Dewesoft internals, it can do anything that Dewesoft can.
-You can take arbitrarily many input channels, process the data using modern C++, output the results into output channels, change Dewesoft settings, and much much more!
+Do you want to extend Dewesoft on your own?
+With the help of the C++ Plugin, you can create custom plugins and integrate them into any Dewesoft installation.
+Since the C++ Plugin has access to Dewesoft's internal functionality, it can do virtually everything Dewesoft can do.
+You can use any number of input channels, process data using modern C++, output results to output channels, modify Dewesoft settings, and much more!

-C++ Plugin also allows you to create your very own user interface which is, together with your C++ code, compiled into an external library and automatically recognised and loaded by Dewesoft.
-This is why your plugin can be easily exported and imported for use on other computers.
+The C++ Plugin also allows you to create a custom user interface.
+This interface, together with your C++ code, is compiled into an external library that Dewesoft automatically recognizes and loads.
+This makes your plugin easy to export and reuse on other computers.

 How to install the Dewesoft plugin template?

-In order to start using C++ Plugin, you must have Visual Studio IDE installed on your system.
-Some of the reasons we have chosen Visual Studio are its functionalities, powerful developer tooling, like IntelliSense code completion and debugging, fast code editor, easy modification/customization and many more.
+To start using the C++ Plugin, you must have Visual Studio IDE installed on your system.
+We chose Visual Studio due to its robust features and powerful developer tools such as IntelliSense code completion, debugging capabilities, a fast code editor, and easy customization options, among many others.

-Once VSIX plugin is downloaded and installed you will be able to create the Dewesoft C++ plugin using the New project window and selecting the DewesoftX C++ Plugin.
+Once the VSIX plugin is installed, you will be able to create a Dewesoft C++ plugin by opening the New Project window and selecting DewesoftX C++ Plugin from the available templates.

 Example: latch math

-Given this, at the end of the example, we should end up with a working module that allows you to select two input channels, one to look for latch criteria points and one from which the outputted values will be read, and produce an output channel with these values.
+By the end of this example, you should have a working module that allows you to:Select two input nnels: One to evaluate the latch criterion.
+One from which the output values will be captured.
+Produce an output channel that reflects the latched values.

 Signals for testing our module